seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 From that great face of war, whose several ranges
 Frighted each other? why should he follow?
 The itch of his affection should not then
-Have nick’d his captainship; at such a point,
+Have nick'd his captainship; at such a point,
 When half to half the world opposed, he being
-The meered question: ’twas a shame no less
+The meered question: 'twas a shame no less
 Than was his loss, to course your flying flags,
 And leave his navy gazing.